 Conversational courtesies tend to fly out the window when intense situations (like caregiving) and strong emotions collide.
 Caregivers already have a largely thankless job and tend to exhibit heightened sensitivity to criticism.
 “Everything seems to affect you more because you’re under a lot of pressure and trying to do a million things in a day,” Laverty recalls.

 It’s easy for a stressed-out caregiver to take a well-intentioned comment or question the wrong way and snap at whoever said it.
 Laverty has a few suggestions for caregivers on the receiving end:

 - Respond calmly to whatever is said.

 - If you’re hurt by someone’s question or comment, say, “I know that you really care about me, but what you just said didn’t feel good.
 Here’s why…”

-- Use these comments as a way to ask for help.
+- Use these comments as an invitation to ask for help.
 For example, you could say, “I’d love to figure out how to make more time for myself.
 As my friend, would you be willing to sit down and brainstorm ways to help me balance being a caregiver and having time for my own life?”

 Conversely, friends and family members bear some responsibility for expressing their concern in appropriate ways.
-Laverty’s advice to them: Think before you speak to avoid saying something stupid or hurtful.
+Laverty’s advice to them: Put yourself in the caregiver’s shoes for a moment.
+Thinking before you speak will help you avoid saying something stupid or hurtful.

-Interactions between caregivers and their family and friends have the potential to be helpful and fulfilling for both parties.
+Interactions between caregivers and their family and friends have the potential to be supportive and fulfilling for both parties.
 When in doubt, follow the golden rule of treating someone how you would like to be treated.
-As Laverty says, “We get these packages that say, ‘handle with care.’
-Why don’t we make efforts to apply that to each other?”
+As Laverty says, “We get these packages that are labeled, ‘handle with care.’
+Why don’t we make efforts to apply that initiative to each other?”